yuriimchg/stream_video/README.md

-# This app should stream video from the host to the server.
+# This app streams video from the client to the server.
-# In the nearest future.
+# Better description will be available in the nearest future.